Cops offer reward, seek "person of interest" in shooting death

 Brunswick police are offering a reward of up to $1,000 for information leading to the arrest of the man who killed her, Smith said.

-Also, Brunswick police are seeking 20-year-old Chequerdo Dashawn Foy for questioning in the shooting death, Smith said.
-Foy "is not a suspect at this time but a person of interest," police said.
+Brunswick police are seeking 20-year-old Chequerdo Dashawn Foy for questioning in the case, Smith said.
+Foy “is not a suspect at this time but a person of interest,” police said.

 Police say Foy may have information about the shooting that could lead to an arrest, Smith said.